Active Cahn-Hilliard theory for nonequilibrium phase separation: quantitative macroscopic predictions and a microscopic derivation: Phase separation in O(grad 4) theory

 \subsection{AMB+ with density-dependent mobility}

 Another interesting special case of the $\ofour$ theory arises when AMB+ is generalized to allow an arbitrary positive density-dependent mobility $\mob(\rho)$:

-While this mobility won't affect any static properties resulting from $\Jv=\vb{0}$, such as the binodals, it will impact dynamical properties, such as the non-equilibrium interfacial tensions, as we now show.
-Expanding out the current we can read off the $\ofour$ coefficient functions written in the canonical form, Eq.~\eqref{eq:o4}:
+While this mobility will not affect any static properties resulting from $\Jv=\vb{0}$, such as the binodals, it will impact dynamical properties, such as the nonequilibrium interfacial tensions, as we now show.
+Expanding out the current, we can read off the $\ofour$ coefficient functions written in the canonical form, Eq.~\eqref{eq:o4}:

 Using these coefficient functions in Eq.~\eqref{eq:psi}, we find two independent solutions for the pseudodensities: